tigerchen52/tigerchen52.github.io/index.md

 My research will primarily build upon this foundational concept, focusing on leveraging the complementary strengths of both LLMs and SMs.
 * **Interpretable and Trustworthy Models**.
 The goal of interpretability is to provide a human-understandable explanation of a model’s internal reasoning process, i.e., *how the model works (transparency)*.
 I am interested in confidence estimation, knowledge mechanism of LLMs, and fact-checking.
 * **Efficient Knowledge-Augmented LLMs**.
 LLMs may struggle with tasks that require domain-specific expertise or up-to-date information.
 I aim to explore cost-effective methods for enhancing reasoning capabilities.
 * **Long-term Research Question: Can AI Think Like Humans**: New Architectures?
 Multimodality?
-New Objectives?
+New Learning Objectives?
 Neuro-symbolic Integration?
 We'll see!
 ___